JordieB/spooty/README.md

    poetry install
    ```

-3. **Add Spotify API Credentials**: Create a `.streamlit/secrets.toml` file in the root directory of your project and add your Spotify API credentials under the `[spotify_app]` section:
+3. **Add Spotify API Credentials**: Add your Spotify API credentials to the `.streamlit/secrets.toml` file.
+Use the following format:

    ```ini
    [spotify_app]